 To avoid inappropriate words, you can use the profanity filter to remove them from your audience's input.
 You can activate the profanity filter from the Settings menu in the presentation's edit view:

-Get a vote on your Open Ended question
+Voting on the responses to your Open Ended question